 Calling all snowbirds and fans of warm winter weather!
 Are you are spending your holidays in sunny and warm Southern Arizona?
 And are you looking for a bit of holiday cheer?
-If so, with the BEST Holiday Lights in Tucson, Winterhaven Festival of Lights is the place to visit!
+If so, the BEST place to celebrate the holiday season in Tucson is Winterhaven Festival of Lights!

 Winterhaven is a historic neighborhood located in central part of Tucson, Arizona.
-This neighborhood began the tradition of putting up Christmas lights in 1949 when the subdivision’s developer CB Richards purchased holiday lights for the entire neighborhood and held a contest for the best decorated house.
+The Wintherhaven neighborhood began the tradition of putting up Christmas lights in 1949 when the subdivision’s developer CB Richards purchased holiday lights for the entire neighborhood and held a contest for the best decorated house.

 During the Festival of Lights, Winterhaven is closed to outside traffic.
-As such, you will need to park in an area adjacent to the neighborhood.
-Local organizations, such as the community food bank, churches and local residents around the area will charge between $5-$10 for parking at select locations.
+As such, you will need to park in an area next to the Witherhaven neighborhood.
+Some local organizations will charge between $5-$10 for parking at nearby strip malls.
 The majority of parking spots is cash only.

 Sometimes there are traffic cops directing the flow of vehicles and pedestrians traffic.
 Other nights there are not.
 Please be careful crossing the major streets like Ft.
-Lowell when entering the neighborhood.
+Lowell or Country Club when entering the Winterhaven neighborhood.

 Food & Drinks

-In the center of the neighborhood, there are food trucks selling hot cocoa and kettle corn.
+In the center of the Winterhaven neighborhood, there are food trucks selling hot chocolate and kettle corn.
 The lines tend to get long, even on weekday nights.
 If you want a hot chocolate and a snack, we recommend arriving early.
-Or stop by a local coffee shop on the way and bring your hot cocoa with you.
+Or stop by a local coffee shop on the way and bring your hot chocolate with you.

 And yes, prepare for crowds.
 It gets a bit busy, even during weekdays.

-Top 5 Things You Will LOVE About Winterhaven, the best holiday lights in Tucson
+Top 5 Things You Will LOVE About Winterhaven

 1. The Winterhaven Community